 You can patch a cluster, update cluster and operating system software, or perform an update installation followed by a patch.
 (See Section 5.2.4 for information on what you can and cannot do during the install stage.)

-The following steps are for performing a rolling upgrade to patch a cluster in either single-user mode, which is recommended, or in multiuser mode.
-See Chapter 4 for information about using the dupatch utility.
+You can perform a rolling upgrade to patch a cluster in either single-user mode, which is recommended, or in multiuser mode: